theobori/nix-converter/README.md

 nix-converter -help
 ```

-By default, the program reads the standard input.
+By default, every generated hashmap key strings are protected, it means they are surrounded by double quotes, to avoid this behavior you can use the `-unsafe-keys` CLI flag.

 ## Examples